wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-defend-against-threats/includes/4-conditional-access.md

 :::image type="content" border="false" source="../media/4-conditional-access.png" alt-text="Conditional access":::

-Conditional Access, like multi-factor authentication, is part of the Zero Trust security model.
+Conditional Access, like multifactor authentication, is part of the Zero Trust security model.
 You use Conditional Access policies to determine how trustworthy something is.
 There are two types:

 - **Baseline** policies are preset.
 You choose if you want to use them but they're recommended for all customers.
 - **Custom** policies are created for specific security concerns.